Infections climb in South Korea as world fights virus

 Some virus clusters have shown no direct link to travel to China.
-The secondary contagions in Italy prompted local authorities in the Lombardy and Veneto regions to order schools, businesses, and restaurants closed and to cancel sporting events and Masses.
-Hundreds of residents and workers who came into contact with an estimated 54 people confirmed infected in Italy were in isolation pending test results.
+The spread in Italy prompted local authorities in the Lombardy and Veneto regions to order schools, businesses, and restaurants closed and to cancel sporting events and Masses.
+Hundreds of residents and workers who came into contact with an estimated 79 people confirmed infected in Italy were in isolation pending test results.
 Two people infected with the virus have died.

 South Korea has reported 433 cases and its third death from the virus, a man in his 40s who was found dead at home and posthumously tested positive.
 There’s concern that the country’s death toll could grow.
 In and around South Korea’s fourth-largest city, Daegu, health workers scrambled to screen thousands.
 Virus patients with signs of pneumonia or other serious conditions at the Cheongdo hospital were transferred to other facilities, 17 of them in critical condition, Vice Health Minister Kim Gang-lip told reporters.